stopsopa/validator/README.md

 Main goals during implementation of this library was:

+- simple and robust architecture
 - asynchronous behaviour (due to asynchronous nature of javascript)
 - extendability (custom asynchronous validator)
 - validation of any data structure and easyness in use (guaranteed by following JSR-303)
 - well tested (different node versions and browsers - done with "jest" and "karma") for polymorphic use on server and in the browser
+- no dependencies

+Feel free to contribute.

 -----
 -----